JackeLeMort/My-Journey-in-the-World-of-Programming/30_PROJECTS_WIP/README.md

 They are sorted by order of importance and time I dedicate to them right now.

 ## Project's list
- + [x] 301: a chrome dino like game for TUI and maybe GUI, V1 already avaible in ../20_PROJECTS_stable
+ + [-] 301: a chrome dino like game for TUI and maybe GUI, V1 already avaible in ../20_PROJECTS_stable
    + [x] V1
    + [ ] V2
  + [ ] 204: NS; a tetris game for TUI and maybe GUI.